wadester/wh_test_kernel/README.md

 Linux Kernel Module Tests
 =========================
 Wade Hampton <wadehamptoniv@gmail.com>
-x.x, 4/6/2016: Update, moved to AsciiDoc
+x.x, 4/27/2016: Updated, added new example

 Summary:
 --------

-The programs in this repository are examples of progamming Linux kernel modules.
+The programs in this repository are examples of programming Linux kernel modules.
 The original versions were based on the The Linux Kernel Module Programming Guide from the Linux Doc Project (TLDP).